brittneypostma/devDocs/src/routes/blog/posts/javascript.md

 ## Currying

-Currying is breaking down a function into a series of functions that each accept a single argument.
+Currying is breaking down a function with multiple arguments into one or more functions that each accept a single argument.
+See [Advanced JS](https://console-logs.netlify.com/blog/advanced-js) for currying with _bind_.

 ~~~javascript
 const multiply = (a, b) => a * b